Charles Allen (Washington, D.C., politician): 2024 recall campaign

 On February 13, 2024, the D.C.
 Board of Elections approved a recall campaign that, if successful, would remove Allen from office.
-The recall was filed by a group of Ward 6 residents who object to "soft on crime" and "anti-police" legislation that Allen shepherded through the D.C.
-Council during his tenure as chair of the Judiciary and Public Safety Committee.
-Residents have formed a committee, Recall Charles Allen, that has raised over $80,000; an unprecedented amount of money for a recall campaign in DC.

 If, within 180 days, the recall campaign collected signatures from ten percent of registered voters residing in Ward 6, a recall election would have been held.

-On August 12, the recall effort failed to qualify as it only gathered 5,500 signatures, 900 less than the required minimum to put a recall on the ballot.
-The main campaign defending Charles Allen had raised $196,000 and donated the remaining balance of more than $57,000 to local charities once it was clear the effort would not proceed further.
+On August 12, the recall effort failed to qualify as it only gathered 5,500 signatures, 900 fewer than the required minimum to put a recall on the ballot.